TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Transform design
+	- We shouldn't make a separate case for wandering pixels, really
+		- just as in the case of light.

 - Property editor: Checkbox matrix for b2Filter
 	- might be useful once we come to glass walls
 	- a list of predefined filters